U.S. to miss July 4 COVID-19 vaccination target

 This report produced by Jillian Kitchener.

-EDITORS NOTE: RESENDING WITH DATE OF ANNOUNCEMENT AS TUESDAY, NOT MONDAY The White House on Tuesday announced it will not meet President Joe Biden’s goal of delivering at least one dose of COVID-19 vaccine to 70 percent of American adults by July 4.
+The White House on Monday announced it will not meet President Joe Biden’s goal of delivering at least one dose of COVID-19 vaccine to 70 percent of American adults by July 4.

 ZIENTS: "We have met the president’s 70% goal for all U.S. adults 30 and over.